bsharpe/bunt/README.md

 Enables 256 color ANSI coloring in the terminal and gives you the ability to alias colors to more semantic and application-specfic names.

+### NOTE: Forked from an old repo at http://github.com/arkgil/bunt

 ## Installation